 Ozone pollution advisory issued Thursday for metro Phoenix

-The latest advisory was issued because the Phoenix area is expected to exceed the federal health standard for air quality on Thursday.
+The advisory was issued because the Phoenix area is expected to exceed the federal health standard for air quality on Thursday.

-Arizona Department of Environmental Quality officials recommend people with respiratory problems limit their outdoor activities on days of elevated ozone levels.
+Arizona Department of Environmental Quality officials recommend that people with respiratory problems limit their outdoor activities on days of elevated ozone levels.

 People are encouraged to drive only when necessary, use carpools or public transportation and avoid using gas-powered lawn equipment and drive-thru lines.